 Encapsulating this presence was a timeless moment I was unobserved and stood enthralled, witnessing a normally reclusive red-belly black snake on it’s morning hunt.
 When I needed it, nature granted me this rare gift.
 Words now belie the significance, but to me that felt as close to a god looking out for me as a right-brain atheist will get.

 A vast wilderness area that took me 6 full days to traverse granted me healing, rejuvenation, challenge, simplicity, rawness, separation from the confusion of civilisation, deep feelings of a dimension the city doesn’t fathom, wonder, beauty, memories.
 The scratches turned to scars I honour, they remind me of those gifts.

 On the final day, I gazed in awe across the wilderness where I’d walked, overcome with gratitude – to feel nurtured with tenderness by something so wild.
 The bush.
 So generous, so innocent, so vulnerable.

 2 months later and it’s crystal just how vulnerable.
 Not a single square metre of that bountiful life stands untouched by the ravaging fire.
 Would the echidna have cowered under the same log when the furnace smeltered through?
 Would the goannas have startled up the same trees amidst the flames?
 What about the exquisite black snake who poured honey into my soul?
 Maybe some ants escaped far enough underground…

 I should have known it was coming, that grief isn’t reserved for losing humans, or one being at a time.
-The same story a chorus across Australia’s forests.
+The same story playing as a chorus across the Australia’s forests.

 Society’s convention dictates I finish with a positive spin, but if society’s conventions got us here, maybe that wisdom has limits.
 And maybe it’s ok to career into the deep sometimes, reserving the gloss brush for another day.
-The positive spin can wait…
+It’ll come, but some loss deserves our hurt.
+The positive spin can wait.